-- Rows are considered duplicates if they have exactly the same value in all the checked columns. - Comparisons are whitespace sensitive.
-You can use Whitespace to remove whitespace before deduping and Replace to get of other unwanted characters (e.g. whitespace inside the text). - When several rows are duplicates, only the top one is retained. - The Unique transform is a more powerful (but more complex and slower) alternative to Dedupe.
+- Rows are considered duplicates if they match in all the checked columns. - Comparisons are whitespace sensitive.
+You can use Whitespace to remove whitespace before deduping and Replace to get of other unwanted characters (e.g. whitespace inside the text). - When several rows are duplicates, only the top one is retained.
+So you may want to Sort your dataset first. - The Unique transform is a more powerful (but more complex and slower) alternative to Dedupe.

-• Dedupe a dataset
+Dedupe a dataset